 The primary reason why QR codes are not secure enough to be used to verify products or services is that they are relatively easy to reproduce.

-Nearly anyone can create a QR code and link it to a URL that seems to be legitimate but might simply have been created to provide a false sense of security to the customer.
+Nearly anyone can create a QR code thanks to an online generator and link it to a URL pointing to a malicious website that seems to be legitimate.
+This will mislead users as it creates a false sense of security to the customer.

-Because it’s so easy to create your own version of a QR code and redirect consumers anywhere you choose, and tell them anything you like, on its own, QR codes can’t be used as a security feature.
+Because it’s so easy to create your own version of a QR code and redirect users who scan it anywhere you choose, and tell them anything you like, on its own, QR codes can’t be used as a security feature.
 They also can’t be relied on to verify the authenticity of any item or document.

 However, there are ways to combine standard QR codes with additional security measures, so that the code itself can be verified as legitimate, and the link it redirects to is therefore valid by association.